-TetraDENSITY is a database that includes georeferenced population density estimates of terrestrial vertebrate species worldwide.
+TetraDENSITY is a database that includes georeferenced population density estimates of tetrapod species worldwide.
 It was meant to be a source for macroecological research and biodiversity conservation analyses, but also to be a reference database for population density estimates for field studies.

 The database was originally described and presented in the publication: